ARCTraining/data-vis/docs/02-first-plot.md

 To create a plot in Python, we will always follow a few key steps.

 First, we initialise the figure and the axes.
-The `figure` object can be thought of as the page you draw your plot onto.
+The `fig` object can be thought of as the page you draw your plot onto.
 The `ax` object is the box drawn by the x and y axes, the "panel" your plot will be drawn in.

 ```{python}
 # Create a figure and axes objects